2016 Notre Dame Fighting Irish football team: Before the season

-Transfers out / departures

-Notre Dame lost FS Max Redfield and CB Devin Butler in the offseason for violating team policies.
+Before the season began, several Notre Dame players were selected in the 2016 NFL draft, including offensive tackle Ronnie Stanley, wide receiver Will Fuller, linebacker Jaylon Smith, center Nick Martin, cornerback KeiVarae Russell, running back C. J. Prosise, and defensive tackle Sheldon Day.
+The Irish also lost free safety Max Redfield and cornerback Devin Butler in the offseason for violating team policies.

-Coaching changes

-Brian VanGorder was relieved of his duties as defensive coordinator.
-Defensive Analyst Greg Hudson took over as the Irish's Defensive Coordinator.
-Kelly said, "I have the utmost respect for Brian as both a person and football coach, but our defense simply isn't where it should be and I believe this change is necessary for the best interest of our program and our student-athletes.
+Also, Brian VanGorder was relieved of his duties as the team's defensive coordinator and replaced by Greg Hudson.
+Kelly said, "I have the utmost respect for Brian as both a person and football coach, but our defense simply isn't where it should be and I believe this change is necessary for the best interest of our program and our student-athletes."

-Recruiting class

-Brian Kelly and the Notre Dame coaching staff accepted 23 commitments for the 2016 recruiting cycle, including two 5-stars: Daelin Hayes and Tommy Kraemer.
-The class included student-athletes from 11 different states, and one Canadian province.